Notice! Library closing at 2 pm on December 24. Closed all day December 25.

 “…Your contribution significantly enriches the lives of those who pass through our little corner of the neighborhood.
 Individuals of all ages stop by, smiling as they peruse the collection you’ve helped curate.
 From the little girls who stop by every day off the school bus, the families with young kids who say the library is the best part of their day, to the others in the hospital who tell me they stop by every week for a new book, the donations are valued.
 Our closest library is over an hour away, so book access is much appreciated.
 Your generosity has stocked our shelves and filled our hearts for fostering a love for reading within our community in the Navajo Nation.”

-If you are interested in helping fund the shipping costs of these books to the Navajo Nation in Arizona, please contact the Friends at woodbridgectfriends@gmail.com.
+If you are interested in helping fund the shipping costs of these books, Operation Paperback for the military, or to the Navajo Nation in Arizona, please contact the Friends at woodbridgectfriends@gmail.com.

 Become a Sponsor